udelcodes/udelcodes.github.io/LTC/day3.md

 ## Task 1:  Copy Paste

-Click FORK to make start your own game.
+Click FORK to make your own game.

 Let's add a new major to our University choose your own adventure game by copying line 54 (starts with COPY FROM HERE) to line 77 (ends with END COPY HERE)